daattali/beautiful-jekyll/_posts/2022-07-20-what's-new-in-bdrsuite-v5.3.md

 * Enhanced backup progress window for Google Workspace backup
 * Tree view for Google Drive data restore
 * Enhanced report for Google Workspace backups

+## BDRSuite v5.3 update

+Updating your BDRSuite server is pretty straightforward as usual.
+However, it is recommended to review the [Software Update Guide](https://www.vembu.com/pdf/release-notes/vembu-bdr-automatic-software-update.pdf) to make sure your scenario is covered and the [Upgrade Checklist](https://www.vembu.com/pdf/release-notes/vembu-bdr-automatic-software-update.pdf) before upgrading to BDRSuite v5.3.